BSC-ES/providentia/docs/source/home.md

 ## Description

-Providentia currently has 5 different modes to visualise the data:
+Providentia currently has 5 different modes:

 * [Interpolation](Interpolation), to interpolate the experiments to the observations networks of your interest.
 * [Dashboard](Dashboard), designed to allow on-the-fly analysis of BSC experiment output.